 Strong Demand At Launch Of NCUA Corporate Bailout Bonds

-WALL STREET-Traders last week were anxiously awaiting the first offering of NCUA Guaranteed Notes, the bonds derived from cash flows on toxic assets held by the corporate credit unions that carry a full federal guarantee.
+WALL STREET – Traders yesterday were anxiously awaiting the first offering, expected as soon a late yesterday, of NCUA Guaranteed Notes, the bonds derived from cash flows on toxic assets held by the corporate credit unions that carry a full federal guarantee.

 “There’s strong support.
 [But] people still need to see what the cash flows are, and how that plays out,” one Wall Street trader told Credit Union Journal.